pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/bind.rst

 | :response_list:`_`

 * :response_code:`200,if the bind request was fully processed on the server`
-* :response_code:`202,if an additional task was created to update consumer agents
+* :response_code:`202,if an additional task was created to update consumer agents`
 * :response_code:`400,if one or more of the parameters is invalid`
 * :response_code:`404,if the consumer, repository or distributor does not exist`

-| :return:`A` :ref:`call_report` if a task any tasks were spawned.
+| :return:`A` :ref:`call_report` if any tasks were spawned.
 In the event of a 200 response the body will be be the binding that was created.

 :sample_request:`_` ::